 The school's student handbook contains complete details.

-Students shall complete an individual learning plan that focuses on career exploration and related postsecondary education and training needs.

 In keeping with statutory requirements, the District shall accept for credit toward graduation and completion of high school course requirements an advanced placement or a high school equivalent course taken by a student in grades 5, 6, 7, or 8 if that student attains performance levels expected of high school students in the District as determined by achieving a score of "3" or higher on a College Board Advanced Placement examination or a grade of "B" or better in a high school equivalent.2

 The criteria to determine if a course is a high school equivalent course shall be determined by the high school SBDM council.